 Authorities hunting killer great white

-THE hunt for the great white shark involved in the fatal mauling of a Gold Coast man off Kingscliff will continue today.
+The beaches had been closed since Sunday morning after Tugun local Robin 'Rob' Pedretti, 60, died at Salt Beach just south of Kingscliff soon after a great white shark took a bite out of his thigh while surfing with mates.

-Tugun local Robin 'Rob' Pedretti, 60, died at Salt Beach just south of Kingscliff soon after a great white shark took a bite out of his thigh while surfing with mates yesterday morning.
+Tweed Byron Police District Inspector Matthew Kehoe said yesterday there were "a number of factors" behind the decision to close beaches.

-It has been confirmed this morning, NSW Police and Surf Life Savers are out searching for the shark today.
+"That includes a further sighting of a shark near Fingal Head (yesterday)," he said.

 Most beaches on the Gold Coast are protected by netting or drumlines.